pablo-cerve/compression-multichannel-signals/README.md

 - `[w]`: value for the window size parameter *w*, e.g. `4`, `8`, `16`, `32`, `64`, `128`, `256`
 - `[ε1] [ε2] ... [εn]`: `εi` represents the (non-negative integer) error bound ε (as defined in Definition 1.1) for data column `i`.
 The number of error bounds must match the number of data columns in the input dataset file to be coded.

+The output shows the total number of bits of the coded file, detailing how many bits are used for encoding the header, the timestamp column and the data columns.
+The number of bits used for encoding the data columns are grouped by data type.
+In every case the number of bits used for encoding the gap locations (Line 4 in Figure 1) and the rest of the data (Line 6 or 8 -depending on the coder- in Figure 1) are shown.

 #### [3.1.1] Code with error parameter *e*
 Instead of passing arguments `error_mode=epsilon [ε1] [ε2] ... [εn]`, one can pass arguments `error_mode=e [e]`
 ```